printezisn/printezisn.github.io/src/data/posts/how-to-clone-object-in-js.md

 **4. Use structuredClone**

-As mentioned in <a href="https://developer.mozilla.org/en-US/docs/Web/API/structuredClone" target="_blank" rel="noreferrer">MDN</a>, the global `structuredClone` method creates a deep clone of a given value using the structured clone algorithm.
-It's supported in all major browsers (<a href="https://caniuse.com/?search=structuredClone" target="_blank" rel="noreferrer">caniuse</a>) and NodeJS >= 17.
+As mentioned in <a href="https://developer.mozilla.org/en-US/docs/Web/API/structuredClone" target="_blank" rel="nofollow noreferrer">MDN</a>, the global `structuredClone` method creates a deep clone of a given value using the structured clone algorithm.
+It's supported in all major browsers (<a href="https://caniuse.com/?search=structuredClone" target="_blank" rel="nofollow noreferrer">caniuse</a>) and NodeJS >= 17.
 Here's an example:

 ```js
 const obj = {